China's new coronavirus infections double due to imported cases

 Beijing has imposed tough screening and quarantine protocols, and has diverted all incoming international flights to other Chinese cities, but that has not stemmed the influx of Chinese nationals, many of whom are students returning home from virus-hit countries.

+Beijing’s city government further tightened quarantine rules for individuals arriving in China from overseas, saying on Tuesday that everyone entering the Chinese capital will be subject to centralized quarantine and health checks.
+[B9N2AR01N]

+Those entering the city who have traveled from overseas to China in the past 14 days will also be subject to centralized quarantine and testing for the coronavirus, which has killed nearly 3,300 and infected nearly 82,000 in mainland China.

-Of the four new local infections, one was in Wuhan, the capital of Hubei province, the National Health Commission said on Tuesday.
+Of China’s four new locally transmitted infections on Monday, one was in Wuhan, the capital of central Hubei province.
 This follows five days of no new infections in the city, the epicenter of the outbreak in China.

-The total accumulated number of confirmed cases in mainland China stands at 81,171.
-The death toll was 3,277 as of the end of Monday, up by seven from the previous day.
+Guangdong reported on Monday a local case linked to an infected individual from Hubei.

+Policymakers are conscious of the potential social instability and economic disruption that a new wave of infections could cause, especially in Hubei, where factories and businesses are only just starting to resume.

 Reporting by Ryan Woo, Lusha Zhang and Se Young Lee; Editing by Kim Coghill and Michael Perry